 The most competitive applicants have completed substantial prior coursework in Russian language and area studies, especially history and the social sciences.
 Entering students should have completed the equivalent of at least three years of college-level Russian language.
 Experience in the region is highly desirable, whether studying abroad, working, or pursuing independent research.

 The REECA curriculum is designed to offer students the flexibility to tailor their personal plan of study to meet their academic and professional goals, while also ensuring a sound understanding of the history, politics, society, and culture of Russia and neighboring countries.
 The standard course load is four courses per semester for a total of sixteen over the two years of enrollment.
-Eight of those courses are to be selected from a multidisciplinary list of courses with a substantial focus on the region.
+At least six of those courses are to be selected from a multidisciplinary list of courses with a substantial focus on the region.
 Two courses are devoted to the research and writing of the master’s thesis, which is supervised by a member of the faculty.
 Depending on the student’s command of the Russian language, additional coursework may be required to meet Russian proficiency standards.
 Students who are on track to meet these basic requirements may pursue elective coursework related to their individual plan of study, either in the Faculty of Arts and Sciences or through cross-registration at one of Harvard’s professional schools, the Fletcher School of Law and Diplomacy, or the Massachusetts Institute of Technology.

 Before each academic term, REECA students meet with the academic advisor to revisit their plan of study and ensure that their course selections for that term advance their individual goals while fulfilling program requirements.